wisnukurniawan/Compose-ToDo/doc/project-structure.md

 #### UI model

 Used as UI state source of truth.
 It also to simplify the rendering operation.
-So that the complex part is not in the UI layer.
+So that the complex part is not direct in the UI implementation.
+This model can be useful to understand how the UI looks like without running the app.

 ### Runtime